martignoni/moodle-tool-guide/content/en/about/index.md

 description: What is Moodle Tool Guide?
 ---

 _Moodle Tools Guide_ is a cheat sheet for using [Moodle][moodle] version 3 and later, designed for teachers.
 It provides info about the main Moodle tools and their pedagogical usage.
-It also mentions the [Bloom][bloom] taxonomic levels that can be reached when using the different tools.
+It also mentions the [Bloom taxonomic levels][bloom] that can be reached when using the different tools.

-An idea of [Joyce Seitzinger](https://twitter.com/catspyjamasnz), adapted for Moodle 2.x by Fabien Balli.
+An idea of [Joyce Seitzinger](https://twitter.com/catspyjamasnz), translated into french by [Nicolas Martignoni][nm] and adapted for Moodle 2.x by Fabien Balli.
 Updated in May 2020 for Moodle 3.x by [Nicolas Martignoni][nm].
-English version adapted from version 2 by [Gavin Henrick](https://twitter.com/ghenrick).
+English version is adapted from [Gavin Henrick](https://twitter.com/ghenrick)'s version 2.

-Version 3 of Moodle Tool Guide is released under [Creative Commons BY-NC-SA 4.0 International][cc] license.
+Moodle Tool Guide is released under [Creative Commons BY-NC-SA 4.0 International][cc] license.

 This website is provided by [Nicolas Martignoni][nm].
 It requires the use of a [recent browser][browser].